-The tests for blend level certification in accordance with the requirements of Annex B2 of BS 8500-2023 shall be carried out by an organisation either holding third party certification of its quality system to ISO 9001 or which has its laboratory facilities open to third party surveillance under a product certification scheme.
-Test data shall be obtained or be available from the supplier at monthly intervals in accordance with the relevant material standard.
+The tests for blend level certification in accordance with the requirements of Annex B.2 of BS 8500-2 shall be carried out by an organization either holding third party certification of its quality system to BS EN ISO 9001 or which has its laboratory facilities open to third party surveillance under a product certification scheme.
+Test data shall be obtained or be available from the supplier at intervals in accordance with the relevant material standard.